 This home style may include atriums, skylights, and indoor or outdoor pools.

-Inspired by the historical art and design movement of modernism in the 1920s, modern architecture emphasizes function, simplicity, and innovative construction technologies, particularly the use of glass, steel, and reinforced concrete.
+Inspired by the historical art and design movement of modernism in the 1920s, modern architecture emphasizes function, simplicity, and innovative construction technologies, particularly glass, steel, and reinforced concrete.
 Modern style homes are characterized by clean lines, flat roofs, and flexible open interior spaces.

 You can expect to see these other features in a Modern house plan: